missating/missating.github.io/README.md

 # Personal Portfolio Site for Vanessa Ating

-> it was built using plain old HTML/SCSS.
+> It was built using plain old HTML/SCSS.
 The SCSS was transpilled to CSS using `node-sass`
 >
-> it has links to all my online portfolios eg Podcast, Codepen etc
+> It has links to all my online portfolios eg Podcast, Codepen etc

 # Link